armandasp/front-end-zavuskanu/README.md

 # Tecnhologies used:

-Client side is built with React.js, utilizing Styled Components.
+Client side is built with React.js, utilizing Styled-Components.
 Server side is built with Node.js, Express and MySQL.
 Sendgrid was used for customer communication by email.